Countdown SEEDS Programme

 Enjoy the camaraderie from working as part of a team.

 Learn great industry skills and knowledge essential for a retail career.

 The SEEDS Programme is made up of 19 credits covering the fundamentals in customer service identified by the industry as essential for the retail workplace.
 The programme involves 10 days’ work experience over 10 weeks, plus pre-workplace support.

-It costs $450 + GST per student and results in a SEEDS Countdown certificate.
-The certificate is made up of a set menu of credits (see below) which can be used towards the New Zealand Certificate in Retail (Level 2).
+It costs $500 +GST per student and results in a SEEDS Countdown certificate.
+The certificate is made up of a set menu of credits (see below) which can be used towards a nationally recognised New Zealand Certificate in Retail.

 As part of Countdown SEEDS package each student will receive:

 - a 10 week work placement with Countdown

 - coaching support and assessment through a dedicated coordinator.